openhackathons-org/gpubootcamp/README.md

 # Contribution
 - The repository uses Apache 2.0 license.
 For more details on folder structure developers may refer to CONTRIBUTING.md file.
 - A project template for reference is located at [Template](https://github.com/bharatk-parallel/gpubootcamp-1/tree/nways_md_fortran/misc/jupyter_lab_template/appName)

+## Authors and Acknowledgment

+See [Contributors](https://github.com/gpuhackathons-org/gpubootcamp/graphs/contributors) for a list of contributors towards this Bootcamp.

 # Feature Request or filing issues
 - Bootcamp users may request for newer training material or file a bug by filing a github issues